183 WEST MAIN STREET

 In recent years the Museum had the travel trunk project going out into the Sumner County school system to 3rd, 4th and 5th grades.
 As a result of this hands-on presentaton of what a child's life was about in the 1700-1800's there have been several classes from the schools coming to the Museum for guided tours.

-For the last eleven years (1997-2007) there has been the very successful Gallatin Candlelight Cemetery Tour held on the first Saturday of October each year in the Gallatin City Cemetery.
+In 1997 Barbara Parker and Donna Smith started the Gallatin Candlelight Cemetery Tour held on the first Saturday of October each year in the Gallatin City Cemetery.
+This has been very successful throughout the years.
 There are about ten presentations each year depicting interesting tidbits about persons' lives that are buried there.
 It is an educational and historical experience for the young and old.

 Unfortunately the funds have been reduced in years past to the point that the Museum has had directors at times, but not all the time.
 Presently there is no salaried director because of funding.
 Hope is there to enable the Museum to reach out into other areas and communities in the county.